-- Rolled Oats - I always opt for wheat free (oats are technically gluten free but become contaminated during processing.
-Oats are not recommended for anyone with Coeliac's Disease as they still contain a protein that is similar to gluten and can cause a similar reaction.
-If you are gluten intolerant and not Coeliac than "gluten free" oats will likely be fine for you.
+- rolled oats – I always opt for wheat free (oats are technically gluten free but become contaminated during processing.
+Oats are not recommended for anyone with Coeliac’s Disease as they still contain a protein that is similar to gluten and can cause a similar reaction.
+If you are gluten intolerant and not Coeliac than “gluten free” oats will likely be fine for you.

-How to Make Anzac Healthy Biscuits
+How to Make Healthy Anzac Biscuits

 Making these dairy free Anzac biscuits is really simple.
 I recommend reading through the instructions before beginning.

-How Are These Healthy Anzac Biscuits?
+Are These Healthy Anzac Biscuits Gluten Free?

+If you use non-contaminated oats like the Bob’s Red Mill Pure Oats, then these biscuits are technically gluten free and suitable for anyone with a gluten intolerance.
 However, as I mentioned earlier, if you are a Coeliac then I recommend talking with your specialist about whether or not non-contaminated oats will be suitable.
-For most Coeliac's, even the pure oats aren't suitable.
+For most Coeliac’s, even the pure oats aren’t suitable.

 Equipment